rachitavya/crops_webpages_scrapper/README.md

 3. Check the output pdf files for every crop in `output/rabi_crops_pdf` folder

 #### For JSON Output
+2. Put your OpenAI API key in a .env file
-2. Run rabi_crops_scrapper.py
+3. Run rabi_crops_scrapper.py
 `python3 python main.py`
-3. Check the output pdf files for every crop in `output/rabi_crops_json` folder
+4. Check the output pdf files for every crop in `output/rabi_crops_json` folder